Pillar 3 Disclosure

 • the CRR for the financial year-ended 30 September 2021 is determined by the fixed overhead requirement (FOR) and is projected to be £550k;

 - after consideration of the risk matrix at and the projected costs of an orderly wind-down of the Company, the directors believe that the Company should aim to maintain Pillar 2 capital of £450k, leading to an overall ICAAP of £1,350k; and

-- planned capital injections are sufficient to maintain an adequate level of capital resources throughout the financial year-ended 30 September 2019.
+- the Company plans to maintain an adequate level of capital resources throughout the financial year-ended 30 September 2020.

 Remuneration Code Disclosure